 Throughout the year, the English Department hosts a variety of speakers whose talks and readings are free and open to the public.

-The event is free and open to the public, but registration is required:https://docs.google.com/forms/d/1tdLCFoSmruYQKuCFCjCqIyJtn3ew8CL_0YjFbKVV8XA/edit
+This event is free and open to the public, but registration is strongly encouraged.
+You may learn more and register here.

 Accessibility